shimwell/example_python_package_with_rust_backend/README.md

 One of the great aspects of Rust is that calling Rust functions from Python is easy thanks to [maturin](https://github.com/PyO3/maturin)

-This repository also includes automated creation and uploading of wheels to PyPI for distribution to Windows :window: , Mac :green_apple: and Linux :penguin: thanks to [maturin-action](https://github.com/PyO3/maturin-action).
+This repository also includes automated creation and uploading of wheels to PyPI for distribution to Windows :window: , Mac :green_apple: and Linux :penguin: thanks to [maturin-action](https://github.com/PyO3/maturin-action) and [maturin](https://github.com/PyO3/maturin) for automatically generating the CI yaml.

 The package itself is less import and just prints a few messages to the terminal.